han-xudong/pyCyberGear/README.md

 ## Installation

-The `pyCyberGear` package supports Python 3.9 through Python 3.12 on Windows and Linux.
+The `pyCyberGear` library supports Python 3.9 through Python 3.12 on Windows and Linux.

 Install the latest release with: